By Nzambi Kakusu.

 Tunapanda network uses 2.4GHz and 5.8GHz unlicensed spectrum which has 3 main layers namely; core, distribution, and access.
 The core layer is the Wi-Fi network backbone, a data center, responsible for hosting the e-learning platform and a school management system.
 The distribution layer connects the access and the core layers.
 The access layer provides connection to the end- users and is responsible for distributing internet access and other network services to the end- users.

 There being several ISPs in Kibera, there is the challenge of making the locals understand the role of the internet in their day to day life.
 Until the community sees the solutions that can be solved through internet access or come up with business models that solve the problems in the community, the sustainability of the network is threatened.
-(Do the residents pay to access the network?
-Can everybody access the network?
-Who has access to the network?
-If you were to sell the Internet to the locals, would they afford it?
-What is the average income of the residents of Kibera people?
-Can you compare the income of Kibera people with cost of Internet in the area?)

 There is also a challenge in sensitizing the community to be part of the network as volunteers or take part in capacity building sessions.
 Kibera being a home to many NGOs that give incentives for participation in their programs, the community expects to be compensated for most projects if not all.